-Martin Whitfield MSP has commended Cue and Review, a talking newspapers daily service in Scotland, on securing £50,485 from the Scottish Government’s Community Recovery Fund through the National Lottery Community Fund to work on a joint project with the British Wireless for the Blind Fund (BWBF) to produce an Alex Skill “Talking Newspaper”.
+Martin Whitfield MSP has commended Cue and Review, a talking newspapers daily service in Scotland, on securing £50,485 from the Scottish Government’s Community Recovery Fund through the National Lottery Community Fund to work on a joint project with the British Wireless for the Blind Fund (BWBF) to produce an Alexa Skill “Talking Newspaper”.

 The MSP welcomed the app, which allows visually and reading impaired users to access talking newspapers and magazines from all over the UK using their Alexa device.

 Martin Whitfield MSP said:

 “The Alexa Skill app is a fantastic new service for visually and reading impaired people, with many titles from the South of Scotland included.
 I congratulate Cue and Review and their partners on securing the funding for this very worthwhile project and encourage anyone who might benefit to look into using the app now.”

 Alastair McPhee the founder of the charity in 1982, said: